-There is no overprovision of licensed premises or licensed premises of a particular description in any locality within the area of the Board
+9.4 The Board has concluded its assessment and at the date of the commencement of this Policy (30 November 2013) has found no overprovision of licensed premises or licensed premises of a particular description in any locality within the area of the Board.

-The Board will, however, keep this issue under review, and would indicate a reluctance to allow indiscriminate permission for new premises in any area that is currently served by licensed premises.
+9.5 The Board will continue to keep the question of overprovision under review and consider the evidence carefully when it receives an application for new premises in any area which is currently served by licensed premises.